Xingjian-Bi/ArchiTour/README.md

 ### Fonts

-We have decided that we need to express a delightful and modern feeling for our travl application, we need to use a vivid and cheerful fonts, Among many sans-serif fonts, we have chonsen 'Archivo'.
+We have decided that we need to express a delightful and modern feeling for our travel application, we need to use a vivid and cheerful fonts.
+Among many sans-serif fonts, we have chonsen 'Archivo' for headers and 'Open Sans' for paragraph font .